Soohyeon-Bae/PDF-tag-extractor/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

+updated (25.01.14) - Finding a way to improve accuracy by applying changes to the PDF processing library!
+By specifying the scanned area of the PDF, it’s possible to extract text in blocks from the desired section.

 ## License